fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7a.md

-The ability to click a name is implemented with the component <i>Link</i>, and e.g. clicking the name of a note, whose id is 3 would trigger an event causing the address of the browser to turn into <i>notes/3</i>:
+The ability to click a name is implemented with the component <i>Link</i>, and clicking the name of a note whose id is 3 would trigger an event that changes the address of the browser into <i>notes/3</i>:

 ```js
 const Notes = (props) => (